DorisIT/HaveIBeenPwned/readme.md

 ## A simple application for checking if your password(s) have been compromised online

 [haveibeenpwned](https://haveibeenpwned.com) recently added the ability to check if your password has been part of any leaks that has occured.
+This is accomplished by sending 5 characters of your password hashed with [SHA-1](https://en.wikipedia.org/wiki/SHA-1) and comparing the full hash of your password against all potential matches that was returned from the API.
 If your password has been compromised, strongly consider changing your password asap

 ## How-to
 ### Java version